Chenyuzhu59/SmartySkills/README.md

 or use the [GUI-based configuration](#gui-based-configuration-and-run-in-a-local-computer-fig-1-a)

-Then you can check the results by the [visualized viewer index.html](#local-gui-view) in the output folder by a webpage browser .
+Then you can check the results by the [visualized viewer index.html](#local-gui-view) in the output folder by a webpage browser.

+We also provide a demo output for this example dataset.
+Click [here](http://bioinfo.single-cell.cn/Released_Software/parallel-meta/3.7/data/example.out.3.7.tar.gz) to download and check for details.

 # Tools in toolkit
 Tools can be directly used as Linux command line with parameters.
 To see all available parameters, please run the command with parameter ‘-h’, e.g.